ustcchx/ustcchx.github.io/_pages/about.md

 ---

-I am a first-year PhD student in the Department of Computer Science and Engineering at the Hong Kong University of Science and Technology (HKUST), advised by [Prof. Long Chen](https://zjuchenlong.github.io/).
+I am a second-year PhD student in the Department of Computer Science and Engineering at the Hong Kong University of Science and Technology (HKUST), advised by [Prof. Long Chen](https://zjuchenlong.github.io/).
 I received my bachelor’s degree from the School of the Gifted Young, University of Science and Technology of China (USTC), where I conducted research under the supervision of [Prof. Zhenya Huang](http://staff.ustc.edu.cn/~huangzhy/).

 My current research focuses on generative modeling (e.g., flow matching and diffusion models).
 Previously, I worked on model merging and parameter efficient fine-tuning.